By Marika Sboros

 In media interviews, Malhotra says that anyone who tells people to eat everything in moderation is “either ignorant or paid by the food industry”.

 “Seek their conflicts and you’ll find them,” he says.

 The most effective approach for managing type 2 diabetes is cutting sugar and starch, Malhotra says.
 And when it comes to the evidence, a systematic review of randomised trials reveals it: “Low-carb is best for blood glucose and cardiovascular risk factors in both short and long term.”

 So, who are the researchers who would have you believe that low-carb diets really are dangerous?
 On what evidence do they claim that a moderate, plant-based carb intake is optimum for longevity?

 Among Solomon’s co-authors is another Harvard professor of medicine as well as nutrition and epidemiology (now emeritus) Walter Willett.
-Willett is as well-known for his advocacy of plant-based diets and antipathy to low-carb diets as Malhotra is for his support for animal foods and low-carb diets.
+Willett is as well-known for his advocacy of plant-based diets.

 The Lancet researchers studied 15,428 adults aged between 45–64, in four US communities during a median follow-up of 25 years.
 Their aim: to investigate the association between carbohydrate intake and mortality.